uksrc-developers/rucio-metadata/README.md

 # rucio-metadata

-This repo contains python scripts designed to get the required metadata for data ingestion into SRCNet via Rucio.
+This repo contains python scripts designed to get the required metadata for data ingestion into UKSRC via Rucio.

 At a minimum, each of these scripts will generate a json file containing the following metadata: